Celebrating National Manufacturing Day: Strengthening Central PA’s Manufacturing Sector with IMC

 • Energy Control Procedures (ECPs) & Lockout/Tag-out (LOTO)

 This NO COST training is available to workers and employers covered under the OSH Act of 1970, SEC.
 4, codified at 29 U.S.C.
 653 (Appendix B).
 This also includes multiple small businesses and temporarily unemployed workers who are planning to reenter the workforce in a position covered by the OSHA Act within the next three months.
-Unemployed and high school and college students within 3 months of employment are also eligible for this training.
+Unemployed and high school and college students within three months of employment are also eligible for this training.

 The trainer is a CHCM, DSM, CHST, OSHA Consultation Program Consultant and has been the trainer for over 100 OSHA 10- & 30-Hour training programs.